 When coronavirus became a threat to the world, the University of California, Davis was proactive in coordinating mitigation and research efforts thanks to its decade-long administration of the One Health PREDICT Project.
 When the pandemic struck, the One Health PREDICT Project had trained almost 7,000 people in 30 countries.
 These individuals then formed an international coalition to fight the pandemic.
 The college has also been also successful in developing new projects in matters that are not directly linked to the pandemic in the last two years.
 One example is the $6 million Advancing Local Leadership, Innovation, and Networks project, which the college launched in May 2020 in partnership with the International Centre for Evaluation and Development in Kenya.
 This project aims to jumpstart a range of African research leadership projects.
 Niche considers the University of California, Davis to be the 91st best college for international relations.
 Times Higher Education names it the 74th most international university in the world.

 26. University of California, Berkeley

-By the end of March 2020, faculty members of the University of California, Berkeley had joined an international group to study methods of improving coronavirus treatments.
+By the end of March 2020, faculty members of the University of California, Berkeley had joined an international group to study methods for improving coronavirus treatments.
 More recently, the college has continued to build ties around the world.
-In fact, in October 2021, the college announced that a program at the college’s Center for Effective Global Action was, “reporting remarkable results achieved by building multinational, cross-cultural partnerships to address needs in low-income countries.”
-Niche considers the University of California, Berkeley to be the 62nd best college for international relations.
+In fact, in October 2021, the college announced that a program at the college’s Center for Effective Global Action was “reporting remarkable results achieved by building multinational, cross-cultural partnerships to address needs in low-income countries.”
+Niche considers the University of California, Berkeley to be the 62nd-best college for international relations.
 Times Higher Education names it the 57th most international university in the world.